 The Houston United Rugby Team is hosting their annual “first practice” for the 2017-18 season at Fifty Fifty Acorn Golf on Thursday, October 5th from 7-9pm.
 This meet & greet event is a great opportunity for new and prospective players to come meet other HURT players and learn more about the club.

 Training coming soon!
 LIKE our official Facebook page to stay up-to-date with news and announcements!

 Houston United Rugby Team’s 2017-18 schedule.
-HURT & Henchmen will both play 10 cup-matches with HURT facing off against central division opponents for the first time.
+HURT will play 10 matches whereas the Henchmen will play 8 matches with HURT facing off against central division opponents for the first time.
 Dates are subject to change.

 All ruggers are safe and accounted for.
 Some have been fortunate enough to donate their time, money and resources at shelters today.
 Tomorrow we will begin the heavy lifting and assisting those at their homes.
 Feel free to contact us via our website if you would like to know how you can support our efforts.
 Cheers. #iplayhurt #texasrugby #rugby #rugbyfamily #houston #harvey

 HURT Sevens are the 2017 Bloodfest Men’s Open Cup Champions!
 Way to represent and make the HURT family proud!

 HURT 33, Blacks (2) 7

 HURT 22, Reds (2) 15